jacopok/clean-coding-thesis/galileian_thesis.md

 This function was not written from scratch like this: it shows the signs of a simple function being gradually extended to "work above its pay grade", which made it quite complex.
-It features some duplication, which is a violation of the so-called "DRY principle" (Don't Repeat Yourself).
 It has many switches and several layers of loops.
+It features some duplication, which is a violation of the so-called "DRY principle" (Don't Repeat Yourself): similar but different parts of the code being activated in different situations are dangerous, since it is easy to modify one but not the other, which may make the behaviour of the function change unexpectedly.

 The next sections will discuss how these "issues" can be addressed, but one thing needs to be made explicit: if this was one-off code, it would be